openshift/training/beta-2-setup.md

     "docker-registry server (dev) (v0.9.0)"

-**Note: if you get "connection reset by peer" you may have to wait a few more moments after the pod is running for the service proxy to update the endpoints necessary to fulfill your request**
+If you get "connection reset by peer" you may have to wait a few more moments after the pod is running for the service proxy to update the endpoints necessary to fulfill your request.
+You can check if your service has finished updating its endpoints with:

+    osc describe service docker-registry

+And you will eventually see something like:

+    Name:           docker-registry
+    Labels:         docker-registry=default
+    Selector:       docker-registry=default
+    Port:           5000
+    Endpoints:      10.1.0.7:5000
+    No events.

+Once there is an endpoint listed, the curl should work.

 ## Auth, Projects and the Web Console
 ### Configuring htpasswd Authentication